Benefits of a good nights’ sleep

 - If the baby has a raised temperature or you think they may be in pain, they may need a pain-killer.
 Babies older than 3 months, may have Paracetamol or Nurofen for babies.
 Or an elixir of paracetamol and anti-histamine (such as Medised) if they have a cold or cough.
 (My babies often settled and stopped crying the moment they tasted the medicine!
 Possibly a placebo effect, but in the middle of the night I was happy that it worked for me!)

-Good luck, and all the best,
+Good luck, and all the best, Do not forget about yourself, parents sleeping tips.

 Additional Help: Baby Sleep Coaching Package